 If you previously had a nose job and received revision rhinoplasty, you will most likely need open rhinoplasty.

-Open rhinoplasty is more versatile, so it works well when your surgeon needs to add cartilage, graft bone, other tissue or use other advanced reconstruction techniques.
+Open rhinoplasty is more versatile, so it works well when your surgeon needs to add cartilage, graft bone, or other tissue or use other advanced reconstruction techniques.

 - Ideal for significant reshaping or fixing the structure of the nose.